Marcus Graham: Looking back on 10 years of Twitch’s experiment with livestreaming

 The next 10 years?

 GamesBeat: What do you think about how we still might be in the very beginning of this?
 This is the first 10 years, but in another 10 years, it could be exponentially bigger or different.
-One thing I was thinking about was that–there’s that push toward user privacy now.
+One thing I was thinking about was that — there’s that push toward user privacy now.
 Targeted advertising is taking it on the chin.
 You can’t just take user data and spam people with the hope of getting two percent of those people to download your free-to-play game.
 But influencers and the people who follow them seem like a very undertapped potential there that could replace what is falling off.
 It seems like there’s this huge potential for growth.
 That’s my example, but I wonder if you see other reasons why this should keep on growing and getting bigger.

 Graham: Absolutely.
-There’s one thing–when I take two steps back and look at the last 10 years of Twitch, some of the key things that played into its growth that I mentioned–esports was one of them.
+There’s one thing — when I take two steps back and look at the last 10 years of Twitch, some of the key things that played into its growth that I mentioned — esports was one of them.
 But also the proliferation of who uses Twitch and what types of content are happening on Twitch.
 Now you see the growth of the Just Chatting section, and the fact that people aren’t limited just to playing games.
 People can also do fitness workouts.
 They can create music.
 They can make a talk show about sports.
 They can just sit around and chat with their friends.
-They can go outside and play Pokemon Go.
+They can go outside and play Pokémon Go.
 They can travel to Japan.

-One of the ways I look at this, when you look at the millions of people that are coming to Twitch every day, whether they’re creators or whether they’re viewers–we may have originally come to Twitch because we loved gaming.
+One of the ways I look at this, when you look at the millions of people that are coming to Twitch every day, whether they’re creators or whether they’re viewers — we may have originally come to Twitch because we loved gaming.
 That was the one universal core thing that we all happened to have in common.
 But you know, because you’ve been in this industry as well, that we’re typically not defined by a single core interest.
 Yes, gaming, but I also love comic books.
 I love reading Brandon Sanderson.
 I love playing pinball and watching movies and watching anime and all of these other things.

 As we bring millions of people who do share a core interest in gaming together on Twitch, which optimizes live interaction, it’s no surprise that you’ll see growth in content and evolution that plays into the other core interests that we have.
 That’s why I see comic book talk shows happening, and why some of my favorite Twitch streamers are also pinball streamers.
 It gives us the ability to share all of the things we love.
 Whether you’re a console gamer or you play on PC or you want to talk about the latest Disney+ series that everyone is watching, these core interests were always going to expand beyond gaming.
 In this last decade we’ve seen that slow bubbling of that find a place on Twitch to really diversify the types of content.
 I don’t expect to see that slowing down.
 Just like always, the userbase will continue to evolve and bring other core interests to Twitch, and as such, that content diversity will continue to grow and evolve.